evertramos/nginx-proxy-automation/.github/README.md

 ## Why use it?

 Using this set up you will be able start a production environment in a few seconds.
-And to start new web project simply start new containers the option `-e VIRTUAL_HOST=your.domain.com` and will be ready to go, if you want to use SSL (Let's Encrypt) just add the tag `-e LETSENCRYPT_HOST=your.domain.com`.
+For each new web project simply start the containers with the option `-e VIRTUAL_HOST=your.domain.com` and you will be ready to go.
+If you want to use SSL (Let's Encrypt) just add the tag `-e LETSENCRYPT_HOST=your.domain.com`.
 Done!

 Easy and trustworthy!